-Devan Jensen (email@example.com) is executive editor at the Religious Studies Center.
+Devan Jensen (email@example.com) was executive editor at the Religious Studies Center when this was published.

 What drives a man like Richard Bennett to research and write so prolifically?
 When asked, Bennett pauses to consider his words.
 “Spiritually driven curiosity,” he says.
 “A need to answer questions.
 We don’t need to be afraid of asking questions.
 The First Vision occurred because of a question.
 In fact, I believe that some of our most rewarding experiences come after searching for answers to questions.”

 In October, Bennett and his wife, Pat, led his Church History 341 Honors class students on a six-day field trip to answer some of those questions.
 They presented research findings at the Sacred Grove, the Grandin printing shop, the Peter Whitmer cabin, the Kirtland Temple, the John Johnson home, the Nauvoo sites, and the Carthage Jail.
 When asked how the trip was, he replied, “Marvelous!
 It is not a tour; it is a field study trip.
 What started out as a class on wheels has become a laboratory of faith.”

 Students tackled difficult historical questions, then collaborated on the research and presented their findings on-site.
 Bennett feels this opportunity enriches the students’ BYU education by providing spiritually strengthening, intellectually enlarging, and character-building experiences.
 “It is a very effective teaching instrument that is unique to BYU,” he says.